Bennett gets the win that matters most, takes down McQuaid to reach Class AA state semi

 “Prior to a temporary restraining order filed NYSPHSAA was prepared to award a forfeit victory to Bennett High School if McQuaid refused to abide by local health department requirements.
 According to NYSPHSAA legal counsel, forfeiture of McQuaid was not an option due to the signed temporary restraining order, despite the fact that Erie County directive was in place to protect the health and safety of all involved.”

-Bennett and the Buffalo Public Schools hierarchy were not pleased McQuaid got a chance to reschedule because last season the Tigers’ season ended early when they were placed on Covid-19 pause before a sectional semifinal contest against Lancaster.
+Bennett and the Buffalo Public Schools hierarchy were not pleased McQuaid got a chance to reschedule because during the Fall II sports campaign last spring the Tigers’ season ended early when they were placed on Covid-19 pause before a sectional semifinal contest against Lancaster.
 In that instance, just one player tested positive.
 The team’s pause ended two days after the scheduled game but Section VI guidelines prevented playoff games from being moved/rescheduled for Covid reasons.

 “We were just trying to stay focused on what we had to do,” Perry said.
 “We didn’t really care (about the off-field drama).
 We just wanted to come in here and win and come next Saturday just get another one.”